bo3b/3Dmigoto/StyleGuide.md

 ##### 3-26-25 Update:

 Coming back to this after a long hiatus.
 Goal is to finish this up and integrate into master.
 Will most likely archive 1.3.16, then rename Rename_Reformat branch to master.
 Version change to 2.0 as having changed a lot, including toolset, new additions, and massive refactoring.
 Very likely to move to VS2022.

+We want to maintain compatibility with Win7, as some games will only work when run in Compatibility.

+ChatGPT suggests:
+Can decide if we want to update to C++ v17 from v14.
+Likely a good time to move to C++17 now, as it should be compatible to everything we use.
+Cannot move to C++20 because it requires Win8.
+C++17 *might* break Win7 Compatibility from ```<memory>``` functions, so C++14 is preferred unless we test.
+VS2022 should work fine, as well as v143 toolset.
+This would be a good time.
+Cannot use any SDK higher than 10.0.19041 as newer versions drop Win7 support.
+Spectre mitigations must be disabled for Win7 support.
+Need to define the ```_WIN32_WINNT_WIN7=0x0601``` DirectXTK works with all toolsets and can allow Win7 support if we only use XInput 9.1.0

 One cleanup edit here- it's not proper C++ to use initializers like:
   ```shader_ins ins = {0};```